mohammedashiqs/CAR-BACKEND/README.md

    fields: no-fields
    access: private

-6. To view all deals from a certain dealership
+6. To view all deals from a certain dealership - Done

    description: Fetches all deals offered by a specific dealership.
    url: http://127.0.0.1:5000/user/deals/dealership/:dealershipId